-- 14. A Notice of Contract Action should be completed and sent to the DCA Labor Compliance Officer each time a contract award or construction start action is taken.
+- 14. A Notice of Contract Action should be completed and sent to the DCA Labor Compliance Officer each time a contract is executed.
 (See Form DCA-WR6.)
-Please attach a copy of the certified and itemized bid tabulation at the time of contract award. - 15.
+The Notice of Contract Action should be submitted within seven days of contract execution.
+A copy of the certified and itemized bid tabulation must be attached.
+Additionally, DCA requires a completed Notice of Contract Action before construction draws may be reviewed and processed. - 15.
 A Final Wage Compliance Report must be submitted to DCA before final close out of the grant.
 (See Form DCA-WR4.) - 16.
 Note that any funds collected because of violations of Federal Labor Standards resulting in liquidated damages or wage restitution must be transferred to the U.S. Treasury via a wire transfer.
 In the event this situation arises, DCA will provide you with detailed instructions regarding the wire transfer procedures.